ssiloti/bep-persistent-credit/one-hop-rep.rst

     The reputation id of the intermediary.

 volume
-    The total bytes of piece data sent from the sender to the recipient for this session.
+    Bytes of piece data sent from the sender to the recipient since the last receipt was generated.

 sig
     A cryptographic signature of the dictionary with this key removed.
 The signature format is as produced by the `ed25519 library`_.
 The signature MUST be generated using the private key corresponding to the recipient's reputation id.